Approximation Algorithms for Min-max-min Robust Optimization and K-Adaptability under Objective Uncertainty: Introduction

-where $k\in\mathbb N$ is a given parameter controlling the conservativeness of the problem.
-The main idea of the approach is to hedge against the uncertainty in the cost-vector in a robust manner, i.e. considering the worst-case costs over all scenarios in $U$, while providing more flexibility compared to the classical robust approach since multiple solutions are calculated and can be used to react to the emerging uncertain scenarios.
-In contrast to the k-adaptability problem the min-max-min robust approach has no two-stage structure and is therefore tailored for binary problems where no second-stage decisions exist, i.e. where a set of complete solutions has to be prepared in advance.
+Similar to the idea of k-adaptability (\cite{bertsimas2010finite,hanasusanto2015k,subramanyam2019k}) the main idea of the min-max-min robust optimization problem is to hedge against the uncertainty in the cost-vector in a robust manner, i.e. considering the worst-case costs over all scenarios in $U$, while providing more flexibility compared to the classical robust approach since multiple solutions are calculated and can be used to react to the emerging uncertain scenarios.
+In contrast to the k-adaptability problem the min-max-min robust approach does not consider two-stage structures and is therefore tailored for binary problems where no second-stage decisions exist, i.e. where a set of complete solutions has to be prepared in advance.
 This can be inevitable in many applications regarding the construction of transportation plans, e.g. evacuation plans for buildings, airports or cities \cite{cepolina2005methodology,rungta2012optimal,mishra2015improved,pillac2016conflict} or route plans for robot systems \cite{skutella2011route}.
 Note that the restriction to objective uncertainty is still an interesting case since despite many combinatorial problems, also real-world problems appear which can be modeled by objective uncertainty (see e.g. \cite{stienen2021optimal}).
 Furthermore recent works on two-stage robust optimization indicate that it is possible to use Lagrangian relaxation to shift uncertain constraints into the objective function; see \cite{subramanyam2022lagrangian,lefebvreadaptive}.

-To exemplify the benefit of the min-max-min approach consider a network problem where any component of the network may fail in the future, i.e. any prepared classical robust solution is unusable if a component required by the solution fails.
-In contrast to this the min-max-min problem hedges against all possible network failures by providing a set of $k$ solutions such that (if possible) in each failure scenario at least one of the $k$ solutions is still usable.